xytovl/steam-runtime-tools/bin/logger.md

     output, that indicates that the logger failed to initialize.
     If this happens, diagnostic messages will be written to standard error as usual.
+    This is mainly used to implement **--background**, but can also be used elsewhere.

 **--rotate** *BYTES*
 :   If the **--filename** would exceed *BYTES*, rename it to a different